Published on July 15th, 2017 | by April Hunter0

 But the largest spot went to Kia Stevens, known as Awesome Kong (or Kharma), who played Tamme’ the “Welfare Queen,” a term President Ronald Reagan used to describe women who bilked the system.
 Kia was the only legitimate female professional wrestler and helped train the actresses through some basic moves.
 I thought it peculiar they didn’t choose more trained females to fill the roles, especially since they went with a cast of women who seemed to be less recognized.

-Betty Gilpin, mostly known for playing Dr. Carrie Roman on Nurse Jackie, was an excellent choice of main character opposite Alison Brie.
+Betty Gilpin, mostly known for playing Dr. Carrie Roman on Nurse Jackie, was an excellent choice for the main character opposite Alison Brie.
 As Debbie, she was a broken Barbie Doll in a failing marriage; a former soap star who gave it up to be a wife and mother with something to prove and an ax to grind.
 The writers won me with this line: “I actually like wrestling—it’s like I’m back in my body.
 It doesn’t belong to Randy or Mark,” Debbie says, referring to her infant son and husband.
 “I’m like … using it for me, and I feel like a goddamn superhero.”